pygeo/geoval/doc/source/installation.rst

 Installation options
 --------------------

-For the installation of `geoval` the following options exist:
+For the installation of `geoval`, a couple of installation options exist which are listed below. `geoval` installation requires the compilation of dependencies using cython.
+This is done automatically by the installation if done as described below.

+Conda and PIP base installation is currently not implemented as the author had no time so far to become familar how to compile dependencies in place using these installers.
+Help welcome!

 conda based installation
 ~~~~~~~~~~~~~~~~~~~~~~~~